isotopp/isotopp.github.io/_posts/2020-02-19-how-to-build-a-cycling-environment.md

 Roundabouts are safer and faster than intersections, but the same design principles and design language can be applied to this situation as well, even in historic old towns such as Amsterdam shown here.

 We see the familiar Dutch design: Staging area for cars, separating the action of leaving the roundabout and clearing the cycle path.
 Road marking communicates bike priority.
 Shark teeth also help to communicate priority.
+The curb extension and the middle island separating the car lanes both keep the roads visually narrow and encourages drivers to position themselves properly and not cut corners.

 The danger zone is positioned to the right-front for the car leaving the roundabout, traffic types intersect at 90 degree angle and with the car at rest or almost at rest.
 For the car entering the roundabout, the danger zone is the left-front, because there is no other option to make this possible.